dadddda/carousel-react/README.md

 # React.js carousel component

 This carousel component works on desktop and mobile devices with its responsive design.
-It works with any HTML content.
+It works with any HTML content on individual slides.
 Supports swipes, button navigation, thumbnails and infinite scroll.
 It's implemented without using any third-party libraries.

 ### Install